motistudio/number-suffix/README.md

 # NumberSuffix
-By Moti Shriki

-## What?
+## What does it do?

-NumberSuffix is a package for ceiling numbers with a suffix for its zeros.
+`number-suffix` is a package for rounding numbers with a suffix for its zeros.
 Example:
 * 1,234 -> 1k
 * 1,234,567 -> 1M